Military Defense Lawyer Answers Commonly Military Law Questions

 Criminal investigations supporting law enforcement operations are conducted primarily by law enforcement investigators and police.
 Forensic teams are specialized investigative assets focused on the investigation of traffic collisions and other traffic-related concerns.

-All police officer must be knowledgeable in:
+All police officers must be knowledgeable in:

 - basic investigative techniques